 Microsoft Office Online is free.

 Nearpod for creating presentations also features ability to make videos interactive.
 Teachers can use it in K-12 to make lessons interactive, for formative assessments, and gamified activities, and post session-reports on student work.
 Teach three ways: Live participation, student-paced, or in front of the class.
-A plus is the over 8,000 premade interactive lessons and videos.
+A plus is the library of standards-aligned lessons, activities, and videos.
 There are free and paid versions.

 Open Author from OER Commons allows you to easily create open education resources.
 It combines three resources from OER Commons: Resource Building, Lesson Builder, and Module Builder.